Due to COVID-19, CRH will continue working remotely through July 31.

 Learn about best practices and evidence-based care for patients with complex medical conditions through didactic

 and case presentations.
 Participants will be able to:

 Enhance your ability to extend palliative care for your patients with advanced serious illness

 Acquire new skills, competencies, and best practices in palliative care

 Present de-identified cases for collaborative discussion and guidance

 Palliative Care TeleECHO Offers

-Free continuing education credits for healthcare professionals
+Free continuing medical education (CME) credits for healthcare professionals